packetmonkey/uninitialized-memory.com/content/about.md

 ---
 title: "About"
 ---
-I am Evan Sharp, a nerd from [Michigan](https://en.wikipedia.org/wiki/Michigan).
+I am Evan Sharp, a nerd with opinions.

 I work on [open source](https://github.com/packetmonkey), [game](https://dnd.wizards.com), and occasionally [write](/posts).
 Most of the code I write is in [Ruby](http://www.ruby-lang.org) or [Rust](http://rust-lang.org) within a [Neovim](https://neovim.io) buffer.